Decoding the mind: from thinking to feeling

 Entry requirements

-There are no formal academic entry requirements for this course, which is open to all students with an interest in the subject area.
+There are no formal academic entry requirements for this course.
+It’s open to all learners who are interested in the subject.

 English language requirements